 ESP does not result in a shortening of requirements for surgery certification.
 Sixty months of residency are still required prior to surgery certification and the requirements of the RC-Surgery continue to apply.
 The difference is that 12 months of experience in a content area of surgery, i.e., vascular surgery, that normally occurs in PGY-5, will count toward both general surgery and vascular surgery certification.

-The RRC-Surgery administratively manages the ESP, receives all applications, and reviews and approves such programs as part of its oversight process.
+The RC-Surgery administratively manages the ESP, receives all applications, and reviews and approves such programs as part of its oversight process.

-ACGME-accredited residency programs in surgery and vascular surgery that elect to participate in ESP must continue to meet all requirements of the RRC-Surgery in effect for those programs.
-In particular, both programs' passing rates on the ABS qualifying and certifying examinations in those specialties must meet or exceed RRC-Surgery requirements.
+ACGME-accredited residency programs in surgery and vascular surgery that elect to participate in ESP must continue to meet all requirements of the RC-Surgery in effect for those programs.
+In particular, both programs' passing rates on the ABS qualifying and certifying examinations in those specialties must meet or exceed RC-Surgery requirements.

-Please see the document below for RRC-Surgery application requirements for new programs and for established programs requesting additional trainees:
+Please see the document below for RC-Surgery application requirements for new programs and for established programs requesting additional trainees: